kailuowang/henkan/README.md

 case class MyParent(foo1: String, child: MyClass)
 ```
-And you want to read them out of Maps
+And you want to transform them from a Map[String, Any]
 ```scala
 val data = Map[String, Any]("foo1" → "parent", "child" → Map[String, Any]("foo" → "a", "bar" → 2))
 ```